isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-dead-bed-bugs.markdown

 include box springs, electrical outlets, bed frames, chairs, picture frames, baseboards, and wallpapers.
 These are the areas that you need to check to
-[see if you have bed bugs](https://pestpolicy.com/can-you-see-bed-bugs/) in your house.
-Also, these pests are nocturnal, which means they go hiding during the day and come out to feed on your blood at night.
+[see if you have bed bugs](https://pestpolicy.com/can-you-see-bed-bugs/) in your house.Â Also, these pests are nocturnal, which means they go hiding during the day and come out to feed on your blood at night.
 Therefore, while looking, you are likely to find them in areas where you spend most of your time while at home.
 Unless they are large in number, they tend to hide a few feet from where they get their food.
 When you start
 [looking for live bed bugs](https://pestpolicy.com/can-bed-bugs-live-outside/)